continuous-dems/workshop-coastal-coupling-2026/modules/02a-newport-dem/index.md

 This is one of the central ideas of the workshop:

-> **Start with strong nationally available data, then add local scientific knowledge when it improves the DEM.**
+> **Start with strong nationally available data, then add local scientific data when it improves the DEM.**

 ---